 Asthma Research Center, Pulmonary Research

-At Winthrop-University Hospital’s Asthma Research Center on Long Island, NY, specialists in adult and pediatric pulmonary medicine, allergy and immunology combine efforts to diagnose the underlying causes of asthma.
+At NYU Winthrop Hospital’s Asthma Research Center on Long Island, NY, specialists in adult and pediatric pulmonary medicine, allergy and immunology combine efforts to diagnose the underlying causes of asthma.
 Clinical asthma research trials bring patients the most promising, new treatments for asthma and other conditions affecting the lungs.

 Asthma is a chronic inflammatory condition caused by increased reaction of the airways to various inhalants and other stimuli.
 Asthma can impede the body's life-sustaining ability to breathe, and can also be life-threatening if not managed properly.